toddaustin/review-articles/html-article.md

 <textarea required></textarea>
 ```
 ####rows
-The **rows** attribute specifies the height in lines, that is visible, for that textarea.
+The **rows** attribute specifies the visible height in lines for that textarea.
 Height can also be specified via CSS, which will override the rows attribute.
 If omitted, the default row value is 2.
 ```html
 <textarea rows="40"></textarea>
 ```
 ####wrap
 The **wrap** attribute specifies how the textarea text will wrap when the form is submitted.
-There are two values that are possible for the wrap attribute.
+There are two possible values for the wrap attribute.
 When wrap="hard", linebreaks are added so that each line is no wider than the cols attribute (which must be specified as well).
 When wrap="soft", the text will not wrap, and no linebreaks are inserted.
 Soft is the default setting when the wrap attribute is omitted.
 ```html
 <textarea wrap="hard"></textarea>
 ```
-###Textarea's are useful
+###Textareas are useful
 The `<textarea>` element is a very useful addition to forms when you want the user to enter long form text such as comments, descriptions or summaries.
-Using the many attributes available for the textarea element allows for control of the display of the textarea as well as whether it is a required field, how much can be entered as well as whether or not the field can even be utilized by the user.
+Using the many attributes available for the textarea element allows for control of the textarea display as well as whether it is a required field, how much text can be entered, and whether or not the field can even be utilized by the user.